Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Shock Fraction vs. Reconstructed Encounter Parameters

 In addition to the model of UGC 07593 from this work, we can find the dynamical models of five other systems in our sample.
 The Mice galaxies (NGC 4676) are extensively modeled in the literature \citep{Toomre:1972jia,Barnes:2004kp,Privon:2013fs,Mortazavi2018HMice}.
 NGC 5257/8 and NGC 2623 are among the four systems modeled in \cite{Privon:2013fs}.
-We also find a dynamical model of UGC 12914 and Arp 284 in \cite{Vollmer:2012gr} and \cite{Struck:2003kr}, respectively.
+We also find a dynamical model of Arp 84, UGC 12914, and Arp 284 in \cite{Kaufman1999TheCompanion}, \cite{Vollmer:2012gr}, and \cite{Struck:2003kr}, respectively.
 The reconstructed time since the first passage, time left to coalescence, and pericentric separation of these models are shown in Table \ref{tab:obssys:modeled} along with the measured shocked \ha\ fraction from this work.

 Table \ref{tab:obssys:modeled} is sorted by shock fraction.
-One can see that time since pericenter varies with no obvious trend, but time till coalescence, $\Delta$t, displays a trend; systems with long times until coalescence have smaller shock fraction compared to the systems near coalescence or after coalescence. \cite{Vollmer:2012gr} and \cite{Struck:2003kr} do not provide $\Delta$t in their model.
-Pericentric separation is also almost sorted in Table \ref{tab:obssys:modeled}.
+One can see that pericentric separation is almost sorted in Table \ref{tab:obssys:modeled}.
 Systems with wide pericentric distance have less fraction of shocked \ha\ than systems with small pericentric distance.
-This trend and the trend of time till coalescence can be seen in Figure \ref{fig:obssys:modeltrend}.
+This trend can be seen in Figure \ref{fig:obssys:modeltrend}.